Globe Haul ST - Short Term Review

 TL;DR: I bought a Globe Haul ST e-cargo bike and love it so far.

-I’ve been wanting an e-bike for several years to cut down on short car trips but the problem was they were too expensive, too big, and felt unable to be a “one bike to rule them all.”
+I’ve been wanting an e-bike for several years to cut down on short car trips but they were too expensive, too big, and felt unable to be “one bike to rule them all.”

-I wanted a dream bike that was compact and able to carry all sorts of racks, bags, and accessories along with at least one of my kids while I work from local coffee shops, visit my chiropractor, run to the grocery store, and take the kids to places near our house.
+I wanted a bike that was compact and able to carry all sorts of racks, bags, and accessories along with at least one of my kids while I work from local coffee shops, visit the library, run to the grocery store, and take the kids to places near our house.

 Because I’m lucky to have good bike paths and shared roads near me, could I find a bike to truly replace our second car?

 After seeing this review at The Radavist, the Globe Haul ST instantly jumped to the top of my list.
 There was something about that review (and the olive green color about to be released) that hooked me.
 Also, I’ve been following bike designer Erik Nohlin for several years and his dedication to building bike-first, car-lite living is relentless.

 I purchased the Haul ST just over a week ago and wanted to document my first impressions and excitement (obnoxious bike bloggers would say “stoke”) for the bike.

 Full disclosure: I am just another white, middle-aged dad that loves cycling, so this is a very biased review and I’m fine with that.
 These are my observations specifically for my needs, so your mileage may vary.

 This is purposely written in the honeymoon phase and I plan to write a follow-up review after six months and a full Colorado winter to honestly assess how my excitement holds up.